 Andy Lord, Community Trustee, Chair of Board of Trustees

 I am a retired Commercial and Compliance director, where I spent 20 years in financial services, 19 years as a business owner.
 I have a degree in Economics from the University of York (1984)

-Since selling my business to AXA in 2007, I have undertaken the following youth/community voluntary work:
+Since retiring in 2008, I have undertaken the following youth/community voluntary work:

 Governor Parkend Primary School 2008-2018, 3 years as Chair

 Governor Ellwood Primary School 2021 - ongoing

 Governor Wyedean School & Sixth Form Centre - ongoing, current Chair

 Coach Lydney Hockey Club Academy 2008-2019